Winterstark/Wordy/README.md

 ﻿Wordy
 =====

-Wordy is a Windows program that helps users expand their English vocabulary.
+Wordy is a Windows program that helps users improve their English vocabulary.

 What sets it apart from other vocabulary-learning software?

-- You can add any word you want to learn and Wordy will generate different types of questions and tests for that word.
+- There are no predefined tests and quizzes that you can take.
+Instead, you can add any word you want to learn and Wordy will generate different types of questions and tests for that word.
 - At first, these tests are simple (e.g. choose the correct word), but later on they involve filling out multiple definitions, which is what makes Wordy more suited for advanced students.
 - Besides definitions words can have images associated with them to help with the learning process.
 - After a word has been learned it becomes available in the long-term memory tests.
 There it appears much less frequently but using a different set of question types.